vkalaparthy/react-employee-directory/README.md

 Clone the repository https://github.com/vkalaparthy/workout-tracker and run "npm install" to get the node_modules for all the dependencies.
 Run "npm start" and use the app.
 You can change the employees.json based on any data, for this app, I have just used a file.
 This application can:
 Sort the first name and last name in ascending or descending order
 Sort the rows based on id
-Show only one employee when clicked on the user row in the table Show Employees based on the selected Role (Selct a role based on the drop-down list)
+Show only one employee when clicked on the any part of employee row in the table Show Employees based on the selected Role (Selct a role based on the drop-down list)

 The application in loacalhost will look like this: